ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 Once detected, the rendered equations will need to be automatically convered into LaTeX code.
 For this purpose an encoder-decoder architecture will be used, which will encode the equation image into a dense embedding that can subsequentially be decoded into LaTeX code capable of being compiled into an image.
-We have selected LaTeX as the intermediary representation between image and executable model because of the availability of training data (arXiv) and because, due to the nature of LaTeX, it preserves typographic information that could be useful for the successful
+LaTeX was selected as the intermediary representation between image and executable model because of the availability of training data (arXiv) and because, due to the nature of LaTeX, it preserves typographic information that could be useful for the successful